 The courts in the United Kingdom must give a life sentence to anyone found guilty of committing murder.

 A court may also choose to hand out the maximum prison sentence in the UK (a life sentence) for other serious offences such as:

 Note: Receiving a life sentence means it will last for the rest of your life.
 But, getting released from prison and then committing another crime means you can get imprisoned again and at any time.

 The judge can decide to give a whole life prison term.
 That means there is no minimum term set and the offender is never considered for release.

-There are several different types of sentences handed out to young offenders.
-In the United Kingdom, sentencing young offenders (under 18 years old) uses a different process than for adults.
+There are several different types of jail sentences that get handed out to young offenders in the United Kingdom.
+The sentencing of young offenders (under 18 years old) uses a different process than for adults.